-In the following sections we will describe the Kurento API in a high level way.
-We will show the media capabilities exposed by Kurento Media Server to clients.
-If you want see working demos using Kurento, please refer to Tutorials section.
+In the following sections we will describe the Kurento API from a high-level point of view, showing the media capabilities exposed by Kurento Media Server to clients.
+If you want to see working demos using Kurento, please refer to the Tutorials section.

 Kurento is based on two concepts that act as building blocks for application developers: